Common Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Negotiate Contracts: Don’t hesitate to negotiate with SaaS vendors for better pricing, especially if you’re a long-term customer or purchasing multiple licenses.
+- Negotiate Contracts: Don’t hesitate to negotiate with vendors for better pricing, especially if you’re a long-term customer or purchasing multiple licenses.

 3. Data Security and Compliance Risks